-The phrase "Idle hands are the Devils workshop" may seem cliche, but still true.
+The phrase "Idle hands are the Devils workshop" may seem to be a cliche axiom, but still anecdotally true.

 Work was God's design for each of us from the start, and it brings a balance and purpose to life.